chicio/chicio.github.io/_posts/2019-03-26-blender-tutorial-12-camera-rendering.md

 ---
 layout: post
-title: "Learning Blender: camera and rendering"
+title: "Blender tutorial: camera and rendering"
-description: "In this new post of the series "Learning Blender" I will talk about camera and rendering."
+description: "In this new post of the series Blender tutorial I will talk about camera and rendering."
-date: 2017-11-25
+date: 2019-03-26
 image: TO DO
 tags: [computer graphics, blender]
 comments: true
 seo:
   - type: "BlogPosting"
 ---

-*In this new post of the series "Learning Blender" I will talk about camera and rendering.*
+*In this new post of the series Blender tutorial I will talk about camera and rendering.*

 ---

-In the [previous post of the series "Learning Blender"](TODO) we talked about light in Blender.
+In the [previous post of the series "Blender tutorial"](/2019/03/25/blender-tutorial-11-light-part-2.html) we talked about light in Blender.
 In this post we will talk about camera and rendering.
 Let's start from camera.
 If we select a camera, we can access its properties from the specific camera tab in the properties panel.
 Here we have a section called "Display", that let us customize how we see the camera in the viewport (limits, names and so on).
 Then we have a "Lens" section, where we can choose the type of the camera:

 * orthogonal
 * perspective